-BACCALAUREATE in SOCIAL WORK
+BACCALAUREATE SOCIAL WORK

-Mrs. Carrie R. Waites, Baccalaureate Program Director (757) 823-8270
+Dr. Tiffany Y. Lane Baccalaureate Program Director (757) 823 - 8464

 The Baccalaureate Social Work (B.S.W.)
 Program comprises two phases: Pre-Social Work Education and Professional Social Work Education.
 The professional social work phase begins in the junior year and combines academic course work and field practicum.
 The baccalaureate social work (B.S.W.) degree is conferred on undergraduates who complete all of the academic requirements of the program and of Norfolk State University.
 This degree is recognized as the first professional level of social work practice.
 Certain criteria are, therefore, established for admission to and continued matriculation in the professional program.